-the question, there is nothing more important than a life more generally more and more mental, uplifting, refining.
+12. Proximate Physical Practice.-Leaving stoicism out of the question, there is nothing more important than a life more generally more and more mental, uplifting, refining.
 Reduce to a minimum eating, drinking, and all the paraphernalia thereof.
 Increase to a maximum periods of meditation.
 Eat only when forced to do so by keen hunger, with no other regular meals.
-'Make no provision for the flesh, to fulfil the lusts thereof.
+'Make no provision for the flesh, to fnlfil the lusts thereof.
 Mentally, live as high as possible.
 It is not only necessary to perform certain stoical actions, but the whole tone of the life must be raised, breaking with every custom of the world, and every habit of the former life.
 Success is to him who lives upon the heights.

-Living on the holghts means something different for each.
-But it may perhaps after all be summed up as a life in which there is only one necessity, regularity, and purpose-righteousness and spiritual attainment-while everything else, even life itself is only an incident.
+Living on the heights means something different for each.
+But it may perhaps after all be summed up as a life in which there is only one necessity, regularity, aud purpose-righteousness and spiritual attainment-while everything else, even life itself is only an incident.